 A lot of work has gone into making PDFpen accessible and easy to use.
 Glenn Fleishman of Macworld confirms: “PDFpen has seemingly nearly as many features and options as Adobe Acrobat, but I consistently find myself able to figure out how to accomplish what I want in PDFpen, while I often have to consult web documentation and poke around in Acrobat to get to where I’m going.”

 Unfortunately, he also found some bugs when printing annotations, and lost work as a result.
 He was using the previous 9.0.1 release, and the app didn’t always crash when performing the same task.

-PDFs don't have to be read-only documents.
+My personal take: PDFs don’t have to be read-only documents.
 Marking up a document can be useful for your own reference, or when collaborating on a PDF with others.
-And being able to add and edit text in the PDF directly can be very handy, especially when you don't have access to the original document the PDF was created from.
+And being able to add and edit text in the PDF directly can be very handy, especially when you don’t have access to the original document the PDF was created from.
 PDFpen makes all of this easy to do.